 - Outperform the Notional Performance Benchmark by 1.8% per annum, net of fees, over rolling 5-year periods. - The Notional Performance Benchmark is the liability benchmark, scaled to the market value of assets. - The Investment Manager will take a level of risk at or around the level of risk of the Reference Portfolio. - Provide interest rate and inflation sensitivity equivalent to the Liability Benchmark.
-The Liability Benchmark is 100% of the Scheme's cashflows and are reflective of the 2021 actuarial valuation data scaled to the Technical Provisions.
+The Liability Benchmark is 100% of the Scheme's cashflows and are reflective of the 2021 actuarial valuation data scaled to the Technical Provisions which will be updated to the 2024 actuarial valuation.